A Quantum Breakdown Model: from Many-body Localization to Chaos with Scars: The models

 Moreover, in the $(N,M)=(7,4)$ quantum chaotic case in Fig. \ref{figN>3-W=0}(f) and Fig. \ref{figN>3-W>0}(f), there are sharp dips of entanglement entropy in the middle of the energy spectrum, which indicate these states are low-entanglement quantum scar states.
-The dips are above and below the energy of the many-body scar flat band in Fig. \ref{figN>3-W=0}(e), where the density of states are low.
+The dips are right above and below the energy of the many-body scar flat band in Fig. \ref{figN>3-W=0}(e), where the density of states are low.
 Such quantum scar states also occur in the $(N,M)=(5,5)$ case in Fig. \ref{figN>3-W=0}(d) and Fig. \ref{figN>3-W>0}(d).
-At $W=0$, the many-body scar flat band states in Fig. \ref{figN>3-W=0}(e) can also be understood as low-entanglement quantum scar states, since adding a small disorder $W>0$ will fix the eigenbasis of the flat band into a low entanglement entropy basis (see App. \ref{app:N>3} Fig. \ref{figS-N>3-smallW}).
+At $W=0$, the many-body scar flat band states in Fig. \ref{figN>3-W=0}(e) can also be understood as low-entanglement quantum scar states, since they can be understood as states of fermions which do not hop, as we will show later in \cref{sec:scar-band}.
+Adding a tiny disorder $W>0$ will fix the eigenbasis of the flat band into a relatively low entanglement entropy basis (see App. \ref{app:N>3} Fig. \ref{figS-N>3-smallW}), although the $W$ induced hybridization between the flat band and the other delocalized eigenstates will eventually delocalize these flat band eigenstates at larger $W$.
 In Fig. \ref{figN>3-W=0}(f) with $W=0$, the many-body scar flat band states do not show low entanglement entropy, again because the ED calculation arbitrarily picks a high entanglement entropy eigenbasis within the degenerate Hilbert space.
 Remarkably, the fraction of such flat band quantum scar eigenstates is not measure zero compared to the total number of eigenstates (see subsection \ref{sec:scar-band}).
 This is in stark contrast to previous quantum scar models, where the number of scar states is usually measure zero in the thermodynamic limit.